Robert Ledger

 Robert Ledger (born in the 1890s in Ripon) was a professional footballer who played as a defender for Huddersfield Town.
 There is no more information about him after World War I.

-Robert Ledger was born circa 1895 in Dipton, England.
+Robert Ledger was born circa 1895 in Dipton, County Durham England.
 He joined the league via the amateur club from Mickley, Co Durham.
-He later joined the Durham Light Infantry faction and survived the war.
+He later joined the Durham Light Infantry regiment and survived the First World War.